Freeyourgadget/Gadgetbridge/README.md

 ## How to use (Mi Band)

-* With older Mi Band firmware (e.g. 1.4.0.x): Add your Mi Band's MAC address manually  (Settings -> Debug)
+* When starting Gadgetbridge and no device is visible, it will automatically attempt to discover and pair your Mi Band.
+Alternatively you can invoke this manually via the menu button.
+It will ask you for some personal info that appears to be needed for proper steps calculation on the band.
+If you do not provide these, some hardcoded default "dummy" values will be used instead.

-* With newer firmware that supports pairing, pair your Mi Band through the Android Bluetooth Settings
+  When your Mi Band starts to vibrate and blink with all three LEDs during the pairing process, tap it quickly a few times in a row to confirm the pairing with the band.

 1. Configure other notifications as desired
 2. Go back to the "Gadgetbridge" Activity
-3. Tap the "MI" device to connect
+3. Tap the "MI" item to connect if you're not connected yet.
 4. To test, chose "Debug" from the menu and play around

 Known Issues: